geerlingguy/raspberry-pi-pcie-devices/_cards_gpu/asrock-rack-m2-vga.md

 Go to `Device Drivers` > `Graphics support` on the `menuconfig` step, and select the `Silicon Motion SM750 framebuffer support` driver to install.

+Before you compile the kernel, apply [this patch](https://patch-diff.githubusercontent.com/raw/geerlingguy/linux/pull/2.diff) to your Linux checkout.

-After copying over the new kernel and modules, and rebooting, the entire Pi locks up and requires a hard power reset.
-Go figure.
+After copying over the new kernel and modules, and rebooting, the Pi should be able to at least boot to the console.
+Xorg and other window managers don't seem to work.

-See the linked GitHub issue for more details on how I tested this card.
-I've even tried contacting kernel maintainers who are or were listed as working on the module in the past, but to no avail.
+See the linked GitHub issue for more details.